Deliver “Delight and Passion” to people

 Takahashi was promoted to room chief in 2014.
 The following year, he was put in charge of the Hiyoriyama Kaigan Museum project, which marked a turning point for him.

-Takahashi: "The Hiyoriyama Coast Museum is a facility within Kinosaki Marine World, and is a museum with the theme of "life" that tells a story.
-The entire space has been concept design based on the concept that the keepers working at the facility themselves will talk about the knowledge and discoveries they have gained through their breeding activities.
+Takahashi: "The Hiyoriyama Coast Museum is a facility located within Kinosaki Marine World, and it is a museum that "tells stories" with the theme of 'life.'
+The entire space is concept design with the concept that the zookeepers themselves, who work at the facility, will share the knowledge and insights they have gained through their breeding activities."

-After meeting the zookeepers face-to-face and hearing about how they deal with the animals and the struggles they have faced, I suggested incorporating the words that moved me directly into displays, and I incorporated these into concept design.
+I met directly with the zookeepers and listened to how they interacted with the animals and the struggles they faced.
+I proposed incorporating the words that moved me directly into displays, and then translated them into concept design.

-Takahashi: "Usually, architecture and displays are often carried out separately, but in this project, we sat down with the client and asked them, 'Is this really the right thing to do?'
-We discussed the architectural concept design and the interior concept together over a period of about three years, and created them together.
+Takahashi: "Usually, architecture and displays are carried out separately, but in this project, we worked together with the client for about three years, discussing both the architectural concept design and the interior concept, asking ourselves, 'Is this really okay?'"

 I am the third generation of designers to have inherited a relationship that dates back 40 years, and I believe that the reason we have been able to work together as partners from the early planning stages is because our predecessors built relationships of trust with clients and created an environment in which we could demonstrate our creativity."

-Since its opening in 2019, the Hiyoriyama Kaigan Museum has won various concept design awards both in Japan and abroad, giving Takahashi a solid sense of accomplishment as a designer.
+Since its opening in 2019, the Hiyoriyama Coast Museum has won numerous concept design awards both domestically and internationally.
+As a designer, Takahashi has gained a strong sense of accomplishment.

-Takahashi: "For displays, we treated the 30-metre-wide wall as a single large canvas, and arranged the visuals and displays simply, starting with a copy with a strong message.
-Museums tend to have a lot of text, but perhaps the fact that we kept it to a minimum led to the award.
+Takahashi: "In displays, we treated a 30-meter-wide wall as one large canvas, and starting with a message-driven copy, we simply arranged the visuals and displays.
+Museums tend to be filled with a lot of text, but perhaps the fact that we stripped down the expression to the bare minimum contributed to the award we received."

-Inspiring experiences led by concept design that connect people and spaces: New value and possibilities revealed in two examples
+Creating inspiring experiences through concept design that connects people and spaces.
+New value and possibilities revealed in two case studies.

-As a follow-up project to the Hiyoriyama Coast Museum, Takahashi will also be in charge of renovating the SeaZoo, a fish displays area also located within Kinosaki Marine World, in 2024.
+Following the Hiyoriyama Coast Museum project, in 2024 Takahashi was also in charge of renovating "SeaZoo," the fish displays area located within the same Kinosaki Marine World.

-Takahashi: "I was involved from the planning stage of displays concept, and together with the same people in charge and keepers as last time, we worked out the overall concept design of the space, the walls around the aquarium tanks, and the communication concept design to convey information about the creatures.
+Takahashi: "I participated from the planning stage of displays concept, and together with the same staff and zookeepers as last time, we finalized the overall concept design of the space, the walls around the tanks, and the communication concept design to convey information about the creatures."

-The concept of the new displays "CUBE" in the SeaZoo is "Towards an aquarium with more conversation".
-We aimed for an displays style that would encourage new surprises and discoveries by utilizing 20 cube-shaped aquariums, conversations with the keepers, illustrations, and graphic boards.
+The concept behind SeaZoo's new displays, "CUBE," is "Towards a more conversational aquarium."
+We aimed to create displays style that encourages new surprises and discoveries by utilizing 20 cube-shaped tanks, conversations with zookeepers, illustrations, and graphic boards.

 Takahashi: "When you think of an aquarium, it's not uncommon for visitors to simply walk past a row of tanks along the wall.
 So we set up communication boards next to the tanks and wrote short texts in the keepers' own words about things they found interesting or impressed while observing the creatures, or things they wanted visitors to pay attention to, without using standardized expressions.